mathiser/RadDeploy/README.md

 # DicomFlow
-DicomFlow is a extendable service-oriented framework to executed containerized workflows on DICOM files.
+DicomFlow is an extendable micro-service-oriented framework to executed containerized workflows on DICOM files.
+Though DicomFlow can be extensively configured, it is designed to provide basic functionality with as little user configuration as possible - even though this sometimes may come at the price of reduced performance.

 ## Intended Use
 DicomFlow is provided as is and without any responsibility or warrenty by the authors.
 The author does not considered it a medical device under EU's Medical Device Regulation (MDR),